Guidelines

 When scientists measured the masses of several enormous black holes and those of their host galaxies’ bulges, they found a proportional relationship between the two.
 This means that the formation of a massive black hole and its galaxy are very closely related to each other.

-READ ALSO: What does discard after mean on prescription?
+READ ALSO: What does the word mourn mean in the Bible?

 How do black holes power galaxies?